joaomrcarvalho/xafcm/README.md

 ## CITATION
 Please cite the following paper, if you use <i>xaFCM</i>:
-* João M. Carvalho, Susana Brás, Diogo Pratas, Jacqueline Ferreira, Sandra C. Soares, Armando J. Pinho, "Introducing Extended-Alphabet Finite-Context Models for ECG Biometric Identification", 2017.
+* João M. Carvalho, Susana Brás, Diogo Pratas, Jacqueline Ferreira, Sandra C. Soares, Armando J. Pinho, "Introducing Extended-Alphabet Finite-Context Models for ECG Biometric Identification", 2017. (to be published)

 ## ISSUES
 Please let me know if there is any issues, at https://github.com/joaomrcarvalho/xafcm/issues.